Charlie Gracie at the London Hippodrome

 another extensive tour in the spring of 1958.
 Ms. Squires later apologized

-and they met at some other venue.
+when they met at some other venue.
 This is such fun stuff to look back

 on and its one of the million great stories surrounding the Hippodrome,